 How to Reopen Closed Tabs With a Keyboard Shortcut

-You can also press Ctrl+Shift+T to reopen a closed tab with a keyboard shortcut.
+You can also press Ctrl+Shift+T on Windows or Cmd+Shift+T on Mac to reopen a closed tab with a keyboard shortcut.
 If you recently closed a window, this will reopen the closed window instead.

 This keyboard shortcut acts the same as clicking “Reopen Closed Tab.”
 Press the shortcut repeatedly to reopen closed tabs in the order they were closed.